emfinfo/conseillers/README.md

   * A running MySQL server (min 5.5) for local database operations
   * MySQL Workbench application (or other) to mount a local DB

-* A default db is installed on Heroku.
+* A default db is installed on the web (emf-informatique.ch).
-  * If you want, mount a local DB with the MySQL script in data folder (adapt if necessary).
+  * If you want, mount a local DB with the MySQL script in data folder.

 * Use and test in NetBeans 8.2
   * If you want modify the source project, download it and use NetBeans 8.2 to open it (with « Pleasure Play Framework Plugin » installed).